-If you would like to drop off your child's belongings on campus, our designated drop off days will be on Monday June 19th from 4:30-7:30 P.M. for Full Season and First Session campers.As that Monday is a federal holiday, please let us know if you need to make alternative accommodations for luggage drop off, as we would be happy to do so.
+If you would like to drop off your daughter's belongings on campus, our designated drop off day will be on Monday June 19th from 4:30-7:30 P.M.

+As that Monday is a federal holiday, please let us know if you need to make alternative accommodations for luggage drop off, as we would be happy to do so.